Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/CirclePage.md

 ```

-## Adding Content at CirclePage
+## Add content in CirclePage
-You can set content at `CirclePage.Content`.
-The following XAML code show CirclePage set content with `CircleDateTimeSelector`.
+You can set content in the `CirclePage.Content`.
+In the XAML file, code explains that CirclePage adds content with `CircleDateTimeSelector`.
-`RotaryFocusTargetName` property sets the currently focused control that is handled by rotating and display the focused control's circle object.
+`RotaryFocusTargetName` property sets the currently focused control that is handled by rotating and display the circle object of the focused control.
-If you don't set this value properly, control can't receive the Rotary Event or circle object can't be shown.
+If the value is not set properly, the control will not receive the [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).

-For more information.
-Please refer to below links
+For more information, see the following links:
 - [CirclePage API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CirclePage.html)
 - [Xamarin.Forms.Page guide](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/controls/pages)